Non-Perishable Food Items: The Complete Emergency Pantry Guide

 If you’re brand new to all of this, the beginner’s guide to becoming a prepper walks through the full mindset shift.
 But food is where almost everyone should start.

-20 Examples of Non-Perishable Foods Worth Stocking
+20 Non-Perishable Foods Worth Stocking

 - White rice (30+ years when sealed)